 - May 7, 2020 The proposal for the development of the Marlin Bay Project is discussed at the Ocean Park Civic League General Membership Meeting.
 Membership voted unanimously to oppose the project.

 - July 16, 2020 A presentation by Mr. Peterson is on the Agenda of the Bayfront Advisory Commission.
 Many residents planned to attend.
 Mr. Shea said there were hundreds of emails and letters opposing the project.
-The developer presentation was canceled at the last minute by the developer.
+Mr. Peterson cancels the presentation at the last minute.

-- October 15, 2020 A meeting was requested and scheduled with OPCL board and BAC and then was cancelled by the developer.
+- October 15, 2020 A meeting was requested and scheduled with OPCL board and BAC and then was cancelled by the John Peterson, developer.

-- November 19, 2020 The developer presents the project to the BAC.
+- November 19, 2020 John Peterson presents the project to the BAC.
 Bayfront Advisory Commission declines to approve the project offering to work with the developer to suggest changes.

-- January 28, 2021 Meeting of developer with legal counsel and OPCL board members with our counsel.
+- January 28, 2021 Meeting of John Peterson, ‘Tuck’ Bowie, Chris Wood with Lisa Murphy, their legal counsel and OPCL board members with our counsel.
 The same project presentation is repeated-no changes.
 This was the only meeting with OPCL after initial presentation.
 The idea of trading lots close to PHP in return for stopping the opposition to MB project is mentioned but the developer side commented “we don’t even know how that would be accomplished”.

 - April 15, 2021 Mr. Peterson again presents to the Bayfront Advisory Commission lowering the unit number to 197 (OPCL not consulted or informed).
 The BAC again votes overwhelmingly to decline to approve the project.